 In a recent Birds and Blooms online newsletter, there were some really good recommendations for houseplants.
 Before getting to their list, I must tell you that I have had a pothos for over 40 years!
 It does not care where I place it or how often I forget to water it.
 It just keeps growing and growing no matter what I do…or don’t do.
 And, pothos do not require very much light.
 So, toss out those fake plants in the basket on the ledge above your kitchen cabinets or in the niche in your family room and put a pothos in that planter!

 When you choose your indoor beauty, make sure you know its lighting requirements.
 East windows get only morning sunshine and tend to be a bit cooler than west-facing windows.
 North windows will definitely be cooler and good for succulents.
 South-facing windows are fine in late fall through early spring; but when the sun’s position in the sky changes, there may not be any direct sunlight in a south window.
 Just be aware of these different environments and the fact that you may have to change the location of some plants throughout the year as the seasons change.
+If you’re planning to grow plants in a greenhouse, a light deprivation greenhouse could be the ideal solution for growing year-round, including over the Winter.

 Now let’s get to the recommendations: